bump-sh/docs/src/_guides/technical-writing/2024-04-22-primitive-concepts-git.md

    Beware of rebases and merge conflicts.

 Git is one of those tools that takes minutes to learn and a lifetime to master.
+The story continues in [The Social Life of Git](/guides/technical-writing/social-life-git/), where we explore how the daily use of Git produces emergent properties that are not immediately obvious, especially in larger teams.
+In the meantime:

 - The [Git-scm home](https://git-scm.com/) is a good place to download a Git client and explore the official documentation.